tfader/first-the-word/README.md

 The world writes its data next to the code (`swiat.json`, `cialo/`, `swiaty/`, journals).
 None of it belongs in the repository — `.gitignore` keeps it out.
 A fresh clone has no world; it makes one on first run.

+### Contributing

+The world is far from finished, and every layer of it can be pushed further — this is an open invitation.

+What is worth doing next is written down in `WORD.md` under **Odłożone** (things set aside): more verbs and objects in meanings, sentences carrying two topics at once, division of labour, stories passed between generations, crossing-over inside a gene.
+Beyond that: whatever you think this world is missing.

+Two things worth knowing before you start:

+- **Read `WORD.md` first.** Every piece has a why, usually with the measurement that settled it.
+The project is closer to biology than to engineering: a change is judged by what the world does with it, not by how clean the code looks.
+Run it, measure, and put the numbers in the pull request.
+- **Nothing in this world is designed.** Genes come from multiplying random matrices, meanings come from experience, and what is good is decided by energy.
+If your change writes down an answer that selection was supposed to find, it is probably the wrong change.

+Issues, pull requests, forks and worlds run on entirely different settings are all welcome.

 ### License

 MIT — see [`LICENSE`](LICENSE).